 Sepia: Yesterday's Moody

 Sepia filters added an intense reddish-brownish tint to social media albums across the world.
 This happened to the point of burnout.
-Eventually, we all woke up and decided to stop adding these harsh filters to our photos and along came another trend.
+Eventually, we all woke up and decided to stop adding these harsh filters to our photos, and along came another trend.

 Now, all of this is not to say that there is anything closely comparable between Sepia Instagram filters and today's moody edits added by professional photographers.
-Like I mentioned, moody photos can look stunning!
+As I mentioned, moody photos can look stunning!